Grade 9 SWC Course Plan 2018-2019 (Potential Gr. 9 students who are not connected to SWC via Career Cruising, please use this paper Course Plan)

 We are very excited to welcome you and your child to Sir Winston Churchill Secondary School!

-Our Open House will be held on Monday, November 27, 2017.
-Everyone is welcome!
+Our Open House was held on Monday, November 27, 2017.
+Missed it?
+Contact our Guidance Department to obtain registration information.

 COMPLETING THE GR.
 9 COURSE PLAN IN CAREER CRUISING (DECEMBER):